tu-team/2/doc/articles/Cognitive technologies 2013-03/seminar.md

 ## Plan
  1. Intro
  1. Real life example with Siri + Overall architecture
+ 1. NLP (Stanford parser)
  1. Knowledge bases
+ 1. openCog
  1. Sikuli
- 1. Machine learning
- 1. openCog

 ## Smart is trendy word.
 This is not really just a word.
 World is waiting for new intelligent applications, according to [FIONA](http://www.sparkingtogether.com/who-is-behind-fiona)